Mesh Wallet

 Generate Wallet

 You can generate deterministic keys based on the Bitcoin BIP39.
-These mnemonic phrases allow you to recover your wallet.
+These mnemonic phrases are essential for recovering your wallet and ensuring secure access to your funds.

-Once you have your mnemonic phrase, you can use it to generate your deterministic keys.
-It will typically generate a series of private keys and corresponding public keys, which you can use to manage your cryptocurrencies.
+Once you have your mnemonic phrase, you can use it to generate deterministic keys.
+These keys include a series of private and public keys, which are crucial for managing your cryptocurrencies securely.

 Generate mnemonic